-- Capacitance across each winding (C_P and C_S, in the image below) due to the capacitve coupling between the coil and the core.
-As already mentioned, the winding capacitances are involved in the ringing observed during transition from the off- to on-phase of the primary side - Interwinding capacitance (C{WW}), which is the capacitance between windings.
-The interwinding capacitance should be reduced in order to limit disturbance on the primary side due to possible steep voltage transitions present in the load connected to the secondary output.
+- Capacitance across each winding (C_P and C_S, in the picture below) due to the capacitve coupling between the coil and the core.
+As already mentioned, the winding capacitances are involved in the ringing observed during transition from off to on phase of the primary side - Interwinding capacitance (C{WW}), that is the capacitance between windings.
+The interwinding capacitance should be reduced in order to limit disturbance on the primary side due to possible steep voltage transitions present in the load connected to the secondary output